TonyPrater10/projects/README.md

 # Nightwatch Automation

-In this project we are using Nightwatch to perform end-to-end testing.
+In this project, we are using Nightwatch to perform end-to-end testing.

 ## Installation

 Download your favorite IDE.
-In this case I'm using [Microsoft VS Code](https://code.visualstudio.com/download).
+In this case, I'm using [Microsoft VS Code](https://code.visualstudio.com/download).

 Install [git](https://git-scm.com/) for version control